state-spaces/s4/src/dataloaders/README.md

 Datasets are sometimes defined in the [datasets/](./datasets/) subfolder, while Datamodules are all defined in the top-level files in this folder and imported by [__init__.py](./__init__.py).

 Basic examples of datamodules are provided [here](./basic.py).

+Some help for adding a custom audio dataset was provided in Issue https://github.com/HazyResearch/state-spaces/issues/23

 ## SequenceDataset [WIP]